Healthy Eating Habits – Based On Eating Psychology

 Changing Roles Changes Our Eating

 Consequently, we dove deep inside and asked ‘Who do you want to be and what role do you want to play?’
-She said ‘Actually I don’t want to be an obsessive health person anymore, I want to be a traveler’.
+She said ‘Actually I don’t want to be an obsessive health person anymore, I want to be a traveller’.
 So, that is what she did.
 Essentially, she experienced different ways of eating, places, and exploring.
 Moreover, when she came home she actually did not need to go back to the strict diet because she had changed her identity and was now an explorer.
 In fact, she now loves trying new recipes and new ways of eating.
 Essentially, she changed who she was!

 Is Self-Compassion The Answer To New Healthy Eating Habits?